-- a) Upon receipt of the Performance Management Record from their line manager, Complete Section A identifying whether each performance indicator has been fully achieved, partially achieved or not achieved, together with their assessment of key achievements/personal strengths and any areas for improvement or lessons learnt whilst working towards the agreed performance indicators.
-Identify evidence wherever possible to support the comments made. - b) Complete Section B of the Performance Management Record to assess performance against the general (and management if appropriate) performance requirements listed, identifying and evidencing (where possible) their personal strengths and any areas for improvement. - c) Record any other significant achievements during the year (not mentioned in Section A) in table 3, particularly those that help to evidence any of the general or management performance requirements. - d) Assess their performance against the rating matrix and enter the relevant code against the "overall rating by Appraisee" box. - e) Complete Section C to suggest any changes that they think should be made to the performance indicators in the forthcoming year. - f) Make a note of any training and development needs and have any relevant information to hand prior to the appraisal meeting.
+- a) Agree with your manager a suitable date, time and location for the appraisal.
+Both the Appraisee and the Appraiser have a responsibility for getting the appraisal meeting arranged. - b) Upon receipt of the Performance Management Record from their line manager, Complete Section A identifying whether each performance indicator has been fully achieved, partially achieved or not achieved, together with their assessment of key achievements/personal strengths and any areas for improvement or lessons learnt whilst working towards the agreed performance indicators.
+Identify evidence wherever possible to support the comments made. - c) Complete Section B of the Performance Management Record to assess performance against the general (and management if appropriate) performance requirements listed, identifying and evidencing (where possible) their personal strengths and any areas for improvement. - e) Record any other significant achievements during the year (not mentioned in Section A) in table 3, particularly those that help to evidence any of the general or management performance requirements. - f) Assess their performance against the rating matrix and enter the relevant code against the "overall rating by Appraisee" box. - g) Complete Section C to suggest any changes that they think should be made to the performance indicators in the forthcoming year.

+- h) Make a note of any training and development needs and have any relevant information to hand prior to the appraisal meeting.
 Development needs can be met in a number of ways, not just through training courses.
-If mentoring and coaching in a particular area of work would be useful then this should be discussed at the appraisal meeting and included on the training and development plan if agreed. - g) Return the completed form to their manager at least one week ahead of the appraisal meeting.

-- h) Prepare for the appraisal meeting by: - gathering evidence of any achievements since the last appraisal; - considering why any performance indicators were not achieved; - identifying what was enjoyable and how the role needs to develop; - consider any areas for improvement and development needs; - consider future aspirations - gather full details of any professional qualifications for consideration at the appraisal meeting.
+If mentoring and coaching in a particular area of work would be useful then this should be discussed at the appraisal meeting and included on the training and development plan if agreed. - i) Return the completed form to their manager at least one week ahead of the appraisal meeting. - j) Prepare for the appraisal meeting by: - gathering evidence of any achievements since the last appraisal; - considering why any performance indicators were not achieved; - identifying what was enjoyable and how the role needs to develop; - consider any areas for improvement and development needs; - consider future aspirations - gather full details of any professional qualifications for consideration at the appraisal meeting.